GetsuGit/Java-Dasar/README.md

 # Java-Dasar

 Here is code about java fundamental,
-I spare to two type of file
+I spare two type of the file
 for example file name : MethodApp is for runing or main file, and for the other file name : MethodClass is for class